Techtonica/curriculum/deploying/deploying.md

 ### Mini Lesson

 Have you heard of Heroku before?
 If you had to guess what it is or what it does, what would your guess be?
-Take a minute and jot down at least two sentences to document your answers.Great, now that we've gotten that part out of the way...
-Heroku is a cloud based service.
-But why should you or would you use Heroku?
-With Heroku, you can create a live version of your site for people to interact with and for you to showcase your functional web apps.
+Take a minute and jot down at least two sentences to document your answers.
+Great, now that we've gotten that part out of the way . . .
+Heroku is a cloud-based service you can use to put your site on the internet for people to interact with and for you showcasing your work.

--Create a Heroku app using the link found in the prerequisites -Download the Heroku CLI using the brew install link above -Next, navigate to the root directory of your app, and run `npm init` -That last step will walk you through creating a package.json file, in it you can expect to JSON.
-- Next run `heroku local web` if dependencies are missing type `rm -rf node_modules; npm install --production`
+-Create a Heroku app using the link found in the prerequisites -Download the Heroku CLI using the brew install link above -Navigate to the root directory of your app, and run `npm init` -That last step will walk you through creating a package.json file, in it you can expect to JSON -Next run `heroku local web` if dependencies are missing type `rm -rf node_modules; npm install --production`

 ### Common Mistakes / Misconceptions

-This is something that students might not realize or might assume at first.

-Make sure they avoid this: thing

 ### Guided Practice

-Have the participants work with an experienced developer.

 ### Independent Practice

-Class does this thing themselves with specific additional items.

 ### Challenge

-Try to do this other thing.

 ### Check for Understanding